giluis/hatch_result/README.md

 }
 ```

-Exiting early from a function after success of a fallible function.
+### Exiting early after success of a fallible function.
 If the function succeeds, an Ok Result is returned.
 If it fails, the expression evaluates to the error value.
 ```rust
 fn operation_that_might_fail() -> HatchResult<u32,String> {
     let result = // ...